 Credit Scores: The Back Story

-In the 1950s, Bill Fair and Earl Isaac created the original automated credit scoring models, but that were initially unsuccessful.
+In the 1950s, Bill Fair and Earl Isaac created the original automated credit scoring models, but they were initially unsuccessful.
 Fair and Isaac continued to refine their scoring models though, and today, those models have given us the FICO score.

 FICO was established in 1956 and has updated its formulas over the years, so many lenders use different FICO score versions.
-The company launched FICO Score 9, which was updated to include rental payment history and to reduce the negative impact of unpaid medical accounts and paid third-party collections.
+The company launched FICO Score 9 in 2014, which was updated to include rental payment history and to reduce the negative impact of unpaid medical accounts and paid third-party collections.

 Other Types of Credit Scores

 While VantageScore and FICO models can be seen as the major scoring models and the most commonly used, they aren’t the only ones out there.
 “It is also important to know that many large lenders use custom scoring models built by in-house statisticians or external third parties,” Jeff Richardson, a VantageScore spokesperson, said.
 According to Richardson, those custom scoring models use credit bureau-based risk scores as input.

 How to View Your Credit Scores